 The campus level will see the new changes in Auto Pilot.

 Accommodations will need to be approved.

 After approving student changes you will be able to filter students that have online test delivery within a test administration.

 Directions: This process will clear out all accommodations for all students.
-This includes those coming from the vendor file plus those manually entered.
+(Those not managed by auto pilot and those that are.)

 Step 1: Turn off any vendor files currently coming in.